mahdinhc/Lynux/README.md

 Lynux is a Linux desktop emulator game built with [Love2D](https://love2d.org/).
 It simulates a Linux‑style desktop complete with a top bar (showing date and time), a bottom bar of app icons, and draggable windows for individual applications.
 The project is modular—each app is contained in its own Lua file—and many share a common file system.

+## Why?
+I'm developing a game based on this.
+However, I wanted the base code to be open source, which led to the creation of Lynux.

 ## Features

 - **Linux Desktop Emulation:**